 3.1 Problem Research

 Delirium has been found to be a prevalent issue among critically ill children admitted to PICUs.
 There have been multiple studies that have concluded a high incidence of delirium in PICUs, with rates varying between 10% and 30%.
-These studies have discussed that the detection of delirium in paediatric patients can be challenging due to the lack of a standardised diagnosis method for delirium in children and the inconsistency of the condition.
+These studies have discussed that the detection of delirium in paediatric patients can be challenging due to the lack of a standardised diagnosis method, for delirium in children, and the inconsistency of the condition.
 However, the Cornell Assessment of Paediatric Delirium (CAPD) [1] is a validated screening tool that has been used in multiple research programmes.

 One such study that uses this diagnostic method is Pediatric Delirium in Critically-Ill Children: An International Point Prevalence Study [2].
 This international study took place across 25 different paediatric critical care units, with research gathered over almost three years and studied all patients admitted to the paediatric critical care units on designated study days.
 The study found that among 835 patients, 25% were found to screen positive for delirium, 13% were classified as comatose, and 62% were neither delirious nor comatose.
 These rates of delirium varied significantly based on the reason for ICU admission, with the highest rates found in children admitted with infectious or inflammatory disorders.
 Furthermore, the prevalence of delirium increased to 38% in children who stayed in the PICU for 6 or more days.